microbiome/OMA/11_taxonomic_information.md

 ## colTree: NULL
 ```

-If multiple assays (counts and relabundance) exists, both will be agglomerated.
+If multiple assays (counts and relabundance) exist, both will be agglomerated.

 ```r